varigence/docs/bimlflex/trial-process/installing-bimlflex.md

 Use the link in the trial email to download the installer

+### Check bitness of Microsoft Excel

+> [!NOTE]
+> Microsoft Excel is a prerequisite for installing and using the BimlFlex Metadata Editor.

+Check the bitness of the local installation of Microsoft Excel using the [Microsoft guidelines available here](https://support.office.com/en-us/article/About-Office-What-version-of-Office-am-I-using-932788B8-A3CE-44BF-BB09-E334518B8B19).

+> [!WARNING]
+> Install only the bitness version that match the installed Excel verison.

 ### Install BimlFlex

 Run the installer to install the application.

 When presented with the choice of 32 and/or 64 bit installation, choose the version that matches your local Excel installation and install only that version.

 ### Enter product key

 Once the BimlFlex Excel based metadata editor is started for the first time, enter your trial key to activate the product.

+> [!NOTE]
+> Note that the Excel based metadata editor is available from a BimlFlex project.
+The BimlFlex tab is not visible in a standard Excel file.